-At the Catalyst Showcase event, all teams will have a 6 ft. table to display their projects.
-At minimum, teams are required to have a refined, complete, working prototype and a professional-looking, well-designed digitally printed poster.
+At the Catalyst Showcase event, all teams will be provided with a 6 ft. table to display their projects.
+At minimum, teams are required to present their idea through a proof of concept with a refined prototype and a professional-looking, well-designed digitally printed poster.
 The poster should measure 24" x 36" and be dry-mounted, spray glued or evenly taped on to a flat piece of foam core.
 Student teams need to bring a stand or something to prop up the poster on the table.
 Students may bring other created or display items for their table that enhance their prototype demonstration and pitch, however, the total amount spent on all the items cannot exceed \$50.00 per person on the team.
 All team members should be prepared with a one-minute form, function, and benefit pitch for their innovation.